guoyu07/SonarEsLintPlugin/README.md

 By default, SonarEsLintPlugin will look for a version of EsLint installed locally within your project (i.e. in node_modules\eslint\bin), relative to the sonar-project.properties file.
 This may not be what you want, so you can set this directly via the ```sonar.ts.eslintpath``` configuration setting:
 * At project level
-* Globally, for all projects
+* Globally, for all projects (if enable.
+Per default: false)

 If analysis is failing, run ```sonar-runner``` with the ```-X -e``` options for more diagnostic information, including a note of where the plugin is searching for ```eslint```.
 Bear in mind that if running on a build server, the account running the build will need access to the path to ```eslint```.